All Around Austin

 Blanton Museum of Art

 Located across from the University of Texas campus, the Blanton Museum of Art is the largest art museum in Austin.
-It features 21,000 works of art from modern and contemporary American and Latin American artists, Italian Renaissance and Baroque paintings and prints and drawings from medieval to contemporary in its collection.
-Outside, visitors can experince the Ellsworth Kelly installation, Austin, a freestanding building.
+Its collection includes 21,000 works of art from modern and contemporary American and Latin American artists, Italian Renaissance and Baroque paintings, prints, and drawings from medieval to contemporary times.
+Outside, visitors can experience the Ellsworth Kelly installation, Austin, a freestanding building.

 The Contemporary Austin at Laguna Gloria

-Along the shores of Lake Austin, The Contemporary Austin at Laguan Gloria features many of its contemporary sculpture in its woodland garden.
+Along the shores of Lake Austin, The Contemporary Austin at Laguna Gloria features many of its contemporary sculptures in its woodland garden.
 The facility also includes the Driscoll Villa, a 1916 Italianate home.

 The Contemporary Austin Jones Center

 Its downtown location makes this an easy museum to visit when in town.
-Its 8,000-square-foot space covers two floors and offers a roof deck and home to contemporary art and exhibitions.
+Its 8,000-square-foot space covers two floors and offers a roof deck.
+The Jones Center is home to contemporary art and exhibitions.

 Located at 700 Congress Ave.
 Open Wednesday from noon to 9 p.m., Thursday to Sunday from noon to 6 p.m.
 Adult admission is $10 and kids (18 and younger) are free.
 Free admission on Thursdays.